 Default is 21, but you can cap games at 15 points for faster play or let people run up to 25 or 32 on their last frame (games still end when any team hits 21 points at the end of a frame) if you want to make it so undefeated teams don’t all have the same point total.

-- There are four ways you can enter players into your tournament:
+There are four kinds of team generation you can apply to your tournament:

-- Blind Draw lets you randomly pair people up (with ability to designate A, B an C players).
+- Blind Draw lets you randomly pair people up with one partner for the entire tournament.
+It supports ability to designate A, B and C players if you want, but that’s optional.
 If you have an odd number of players, enter a “walker” player, so there’s no odd-man-out, just one player will need to play both ends of each game.

 - Time Limit